nschiett/fishualize/README.md

 ggplot2
 -------

-The package also contains color scale functions for **ggplot** plots:
+The package also contains color scale functions for **ggplot2** plots:
 `scale_color_fish()` and `scale_fill_fish()`.

 ``` r